-Missouri Educator Evaluation System (MEES) will be used to evaluate the student teacher.
+Missouri Educator Evaluation System (MEES) will be used to evaluate the Student Teacher.

-The MEES Teacher Candidate Assessment Rubric (TCAR - 2023-24 version) will be used to determine if student teachers should be recommended for certification.
-At the end of the student teaching experience the college supervisor and cooperating teacher's summative scores will be added together.
-To be certified in Missouri during the 2023-2024 academic year the student teacher must achieve a score of 42 (combined final score of both the cooperating teacher and the college supervisor).
+The MEES Teacher Candidate Assessment Rubric (TCAR - 2024-25 version) will be used to determine if Student Teachers should be recommended for certification.
+At the end of the student teaching experience the College Supervisor and Cooperating Teacher's summative scores will be added together.
+To be certified in Missouri during the 2024-2025 academic year the Student Teacher must achieve a score of 42 (combined final score of both the Cooperating Teacher and the College Supervisor).

 The MEES Teacher Candidate Assessment Rubric (TCAR) will be used each time a College Supervisor observes.
 Cooperating Teachers will fill out the MEES Assessment Tool at least twelve (12) times during the experience, 6 times per semester.
 The first MEES TCAR of each semester will be used as a formative assessment and the final MEES TCAR of each semester will be used as a summative assessment.
 The spring summative assessment MEES TCAR will be generate the final score and used for certification purposes.
 Growth is expected between each MEES evaluation.
-There is no cost for MEES.